therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

-## conglomerate mergers
-suppose that Google extends itself to producing autonomous vehicles. even though this does not necessarily benefit from the economies of scale, there are certain financial reasons why a big conglomerate wants to extend out to a new product/service.
 ## economies of scale
 the firm is enjoying a decreasing **long-run average cost** over the long run range of production. however, economies of scale is strictly a long-run phenomenon.